Martins3/Martins3.github.io/hack/memory.md

 3. split 和 merge

+#### thp admin manual
 [用户手册](https://www.kernel.org/doc/html/latest/admin-guide/mm/transhuge.html)

 The THP behaviour is controlled via sysfs interface and using madvise(2) and prctl(2) system calls.

+- [ ] how madvise and prctl control the THP

 Currently THP **only works for** anonymous memory mappings and tmpfs/shmem.
 But in the future it can expand to other filesystems.

-Transparent Hugepage Support maximizes the usefulness of free memory if compared to the reservation approach of hugetlbfs by allowing all unused memory to be used as cache or other movable (or even unmovable entities).
-It doesn’t require reservation to prevent hugepage allocation failures to be noticeable from userland.
-It allows paging and all other advanced VM features to be available on the hugepages.
-It requires no modifications for applications to take advantage of it.
+- [ ] so page cache can't work with THP ?

 THP 相对于 hugetlbfs 的优势:
-1. hugetlbfs 需要使用 reservation机制 来防止分配 hugepage 失败被用户层发现
+- Transparent Hugepage Support maximizes the usefulness of free memory if compared to the reservation approach of hugetlbfs by allowing all unused memory to be used as cache or other movable (or even unmovable entities).
+- It doesn’t require reservation to prevent hugepage allocation failures to be noticeable from userland. *It allows paging and all other advanced VM features to be available on the hugepages.*
+- It requires no modifications for applications to take advantage of it.

-2. 在 hugepage 上可以使用 paging 等 advanced VM feaures. ( Paging is a mechanism that translates a linear memory address to a physical address. 不知道 hugepage 上使用或者不使用 paging 都是什么效果)
+- [ ] 在 hugepage 上可以使用 paging 等 advanced VM feaures. ( Paging is a mechanism that translates a linear memory address to a physical address. 不知道 hugepage 上使用或者不使用 paging 都是什么效果)
-3. 让所有的 unused memory 作为 cache 或者 movable 以及 unmovable 。。

-从用户层的角度分析 :
+interface in sysfs :
-1. /sys/kernel/mm/transparent_hugepage
+1. /sys/kernel/mm/transparent_hugepage : always madvise never
-2. /proc/vmstat 中间的内容
+2. /sys/kernel/mm/transparent_hugepage/defrag : always defer defer + madvise  madvise never
 3. You can control hugepage allocation policy in tmpfs with mount option huge=.
 It can have following values: always never advise deny force

+- [ ] THP has to defrag pages, so check the compaction.c and find out how thp with it !
+  - [ ] how defrag wake kcompactd ?

 内核态分析:
 透明的性质在于 `__handle_mm_fault` 中间就开始检查是否可以